Most dog owners love to see and take pictures of their dogs. We need to journal our dog’s journey through life visually.

 Photos taken at eye level are more interesting than top shots.

-More of your dog, less background makes for a better image.
+More of your dog and less background make for a better image.

 Now you see their world from their perspective!